Fighting rages across Gaza amid revival of truce talks

 More than 32,000 Palestinians have been killed in Israel’s military offensive in Gaza since Oct.
 7, according to the health authorities.

-Hamas has sought to parlay any deal into an end to the fighting and withdrawal of Israeli forces.
+Hamas says any deal must secure an end to the fighting and withdrawal of Israeli forces.
 Israel has ruled this out, saying it would eventually resume efforts to dismantle the governing and military capabilities of Hamas.

 Hamas would not be present at the talks in Cairo, an official told Reuters on Sunday, as it waited to hear from mediators on whether a new Israeli offer was on the table.